brow1633/network_bridge/README.md

 Network protocols are implemented as pluginlib plugins, allowing the creation of arbitrary interfaces using the abstract class `include/network_interfaces/network_interface_base.hpp`.
 Any interface that can send and receive bytes could theoretically be implemented, including protocols that go beyond point-to-point communication, such as ZMQ.
 Please consider opening a pull request if you implement a new network interface.

 ### Tuning
-Tether can be launched with logger level DEBUG, which provides useful information for tuning the compression, rate and stale message parameters.
+This node can be launched with logger level DEBUG, which provides useful information for tuning the compression, rate and stale message parameters.
 For each message that is sent, the receiving side will output the number of bytes received, the decompressed size in bytes and the transmission delay.

 ## Acknowledgements
 This package was developed for use in the Indy Autonomous Challenge by the Purdue AI Racing team.
 Inspiration was taken from mqtt_client (https://github.com/ika-rwth-aachen/mqtt_client/).